ademars94/brickbreaker/README.md

 **A single user will be able to:**

-- Share scores on social media
+- [ ] Share scores on social media

-- Move the paddle with the mouse or the arrow keys
+- [ ] Move the paddle with the mouse

-- Set game difficulty (speed)
+- [ ] Set game difficulty (speed)

-- View current score and remaining lives
+- [ ] Vary the angle of deflection by moving the paddle

-- Vary the angle of deflection by moving the paddle
+- [ ] Play against AI character (Pong mode)

 **Multiple users can:**

-- Set score to play to
+- [ ] Set score to play to

-- Choose between one player and two player mode
+- [ ] Choose between one player and two player mode

-- Use opposite ends of the keyboard to move paddles
+- [ ] Use opposite ends of the keyboard to move paddles